 All seminars are facilitated by approved provider Julie Ridge, LCSW-R, under the auspices of the Frank Ridge Memorial Foundation, Inc. Ridge is a clinical social worker and master trainer with over 25 years experience teaching parents, professionals and adolescents.
 She maintains a private practice in NYC.
 Ridge is the founder and President of the Frank Ridge Memorial Foundation, Inc., dedicated to the loving memory of her father Frank Ridge.
 Frank Ridge lived a full, rich, adventurous 90 years with major depressive disorder.

-*The Frank Ridge Memorial Foundation, Inc. is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education credits (CEs) for all NY licensed Social Workers (#SW-0096), Mental Health Counselors (#MHC-0010), Marriage & Family Therapist (#MFT-0014) and Psychoanalysts (#P-0018).
+*The Frank Ridge Memorial Foundation, Inc. is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education credits (CEs) for all NY licensed Social Workers (#SW-0096), Mental Health Counselors (#MHC-0010), Marriage & Family Therapist (#MFT-0014), Psychoanalysts (#P-0018) and Creative Arts Therapists (#CAT-0065).
 All seminars listed on our menu are approved for State CEs.
 For more information about Continuing Education credits and requirements, go to the New York State Office of the Profession’s website: www.op.nysed.gov/prof/.
 Click on Continuing Education on the left for more information.